ovska/FlameCsv/docs/docs/configuration.md

 The record separator is configured with @"FlameCsv.CsvOptions`1.Newline?displayProperty=nameWithType".
 The default value is `\r\n`.
 FlameCsv is lenient when parsing newlines, and a `\r\n`-configured reader can read only `\n` or `\r`.
 The value is used as-is when writing.
 If you know the data is always in a specific format, you can set the value to `\n` or `\r` to squeeze out an extra 1-2% of performance.
 You can use any custom newline as well, as long as it is 1 or 2 characters long, and does not contain two of the same character (such as `\r\r` or `\n\n`).

 ### Trimming
 The @"FlameCsv.CsvOptions`1.Trimming?displayProperty=nameWithType" property is used to configure whether spaces are trimmed from fields when reading.
-The default value is @"FlameCsv.Reading.CsvFieldTrimming.None?displayProperty=nameWithType".
+The default value is @"FlameCsv.CsvFieldTrimming.None?displayProperty=nameWithType".
 The flags-enum supports trimming leading and trailing spaces, or both.
+For compliance with other CSV libraries, other whitespace characters are not trimmed.

 This property is only used when reading CSV, and has no effect when writing, see @"FlameCsv.CsvOptions`1.FieldQuoting?displayProperty=nameWithType" for writing.

 ### Escape